SathyaBhat/sathyasays.com/content/posts/2008-10-10-how-tosetup-a-bsnl-dataone-broadband-connection-or-a-dsl-connection-in-linux.md

 Please note that I still recommend configuring your router to PPPoE mode for hassle-free net connection under Linux. if anyone else has or uses a different method, then do please mention them in the comments.

-If you don&#8217;t want to use the terminal for connecting/disconnecting then, follow the below steps:.
+If you don't want to use the terminal for connecting/disconnecting then, follow the below steps:.

 Note that the one-time setup has to be done as mentioned above.
 Once this is done, to create an icon for launching the connection,